EternityForest/hardlinep2p/README.md

 #### Other approaches

 Since 95% isn't enough, servers also advertise using OpenDHT, and clients use Jami's DHT proxy to make lookups, but only if everything else fails.

+The DHT lookup key is computed as follows:

+Take the raw bytes of the keyhash, append `struct.pack("<Q",int(time.time()/(3600*24)))` to the end, then blake2b hash it.
+Take the first 20 bytes and hex encode it.

+Pass that to the OpenDHT APIs.
+If you want to use that key to make a raw looklup via the REST api of a DHT node, we then need to replicate the internal hashing that seems to be customary with openDHT.

+To do this, Take that hex value, encode it to bytes, and SHA1 it.
+Now take the first 20 bytes, hex encoded, and use it in the URL.

+Complicated, but I wanted to stick to the most common OpenDHT APIs and follow along exactly.

+The reason for the rolling-code is so that a very popular site can never permanently accidentally DDoS a small number of nodes, and to help hide your DHT address from anyone who might want to DDoS you.

+It also makes it harder for people who don't know the unhashed subdomain to use DHT lookups to tell when your service is, or is not online, which may provide some useful information to some.

+But largely, it is an abundance of caution due to ease of implementation.

 ### Security